Kuala Lumpur: Etymology

-Kuala Lumpur means "muddy confluence" in Malay; Kuala is the point where two rivers join or an estuary, and lumpur means "mud".
-One suggestion is that it was named after Sungai Lumpur ("muddy river"); in the 1820s a place named Sungei Lumpoor was said to be the most important tin-producing settlement up the Klang River.
-However this derivation does not account for this: Kuala Lumpur lies at the confluence of Gombak River and Klang River, and therefore should be named Kuala Gombak, since the kuala is typically named after the river that joins a larger river or the sea.
-Some have argued that Sungai Lumpur in fact extended down to the confluence and therefore the point where it joined the Klang River would be Kuala Lumpur, although this Sungai Lumpur is said to be another river joining the Klang River 1 mi upstream from the Gombak confluence, or perhaps located to the north of the Batu Caves area.
+Kuala Lumpur means "muddy confluence" in Malay: kuala is the point where two rivers join, or an estuary, and lumpur means "mud".
+One suggestion is that it was named after Sungai Lumpur ("muddy river"); in the 1820s, a place named Sungei Lumpoor was said to be the most important tin-producing settlement on the Klang River.
+However, Kuala Lumpur lies at the confluence of the Gombak and Klang rivers and therefore should be called Kuala Gombak, since the kuala is typically named after the river that joins a larger river or the sea.
+Some have argued that Sungai Lumpur extended to the confluence, therefore, the point where it joined the Klang River would be Kuala Lumpur, although this Sungai Lumpur is said to be another river joining the Klang River 1 mi upstream from the Gombak confluence, or perhaps located to the north of the Batu Caves area.

-It has also been proposed that Kuala Lumpur was originally named Pengkalan Lumpur ("muddy landing place") in the same way that Klang was once called Pengkalan Batu ("stone landing place"), but became corrupted into Kuala Lumpur.
-Another theory says that it was initially a Cantonese word, lam-pa, meaning 'flooded jungle' or 'decayed jungle'.
-There is no firm contemporary evidence for these suggestions other than anecdotes.
+It has also been proposed that Kuala Lumpur was originally named Pengkalan Lumpur ("muddy landing place"), in the same way that Klang was once called Pengkalan Batu ("stone landing place"), but became corrupted into Kuala Lumpur.
+Another theory says that it was initially a Cantonese word, lam-pa, meaning "flooded jungle" or "decayed jungle".
+There is no firm contemporary evidence for these suggestions other than anecdotes, however.
 The name may also be a corrupted form of an earlier forgotten name.